 Teaching methods include lectures, seminars, small group work, micro-teaching skills and professional/practice placements.

 Assessment approaches including essays, small group and individual presentations, dissertation based around service improvement, reports, and assessment of skills in interacting with service users and carers.
 The assessments have a strong focus on social work practice and preparing you for the workplace.
 You are also assessed on your practical social work skills in two placements.

-Achievement of MA in Social Work gives you eligibility to apply for registration as a social worker with the Health and Care Professions Council.
+Achievement of an MA in Social Work gives you eligibility to apply for registration as a social worker with the regulatory body.
 The programme includes two assessed placements in social work settings.
 The placements will be in different settings with different service user groups and at least one placement will normally be in a statutory setting or in a placement where statutory work can be experienced